ONS-OpenData/bau_MQ5/README.md

 ## Number of Quarters

 You need to add the number of quarters to be extrated from the spreadsheets.
-These quarers MUST START in column C of the 1st tab(s).
+These quarters MUST START in column C of the 1st tab(s).
 We cant do this automatically as MQ5 source spreadsheets sometimes supply empty columns for previous years.

 ### IMPORTANT - if you are supplied with empty columns you MUST delete them.
 For the script to run the columns of data must start in column C and must have data in them.